CLEOsat-group/leosatpy/docs/source/usage.rst

     To prevent unexpected behaviour during execution, please also check that:

     * the raw FITS-files contain data
     * FITS-header keywords (e.g., `IMAGETYP` of bias, flats, or science files) are correctly labeled
     * corresponding raw FITS calibration images are available (e.g., binning, exposure time, filter)

-We are now ready to run LEOSatpy.
+LEOSatpy is now ready for use.

+You can then adjust the parameters in the configuration file with a text editor (see :ref:`Configuration file`)

+.. link to example

+.. admonition:: Multiple Hints

+   -  typing :code:`reduceSatObs --help`
+   -

 Reduction in a nutshell
 -----------------------